 Beginning when you choose this archetype at 3rd level, you learn the Dancing Lights Cantrip (Evocation)

-Fey Teleportation
+Fey Step

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.